Ruby-Dragon/PCPartList/README.md

 #### JAVA 11, AT LEAST, REQUIRED
 #### Complie.sh is only verified to work on Linux - Windows = maybe, OSX = maybe

+## Installation - for Linux and possibly OSX:

+	1. Download source files
+	2. Run Compile.sh
+	3. Move PCPartList.jar and Lists to wherever you want.
+	4. run with java -jar PCPartList.jar

 ## Licence:

 This software uses the GPL licence.
 Read the terms before using the source code.